-When you first launch Discord, you land in the “Activity” section.
-This section contains a list of servers to which you belong, as well as your direct message conversations–conversations between you and at least one other person, and it is not broadcast to a server.
+When you first launch Discord, you land in the “Home” section.
+This section contains a list of servers to which you belong, as well as your direct messages–conversations between you and at least one other person, and it is not broadcast to a server.
 You’re friends list is also here, and you can filter it by who’s online, pending friend requests, etc.

 A Difference Between JAWS and NVDA

 Until December 5, 2019, NVDA users had to successfully navigate an in-page dialog by telling NVDA to interact with it.
 This issue has been fixed by the Discord developers, and has taken care of the most significant difference between using JAWS or NVDA with Discord.
 For the truly curious minds, the dialog where you spend most of your Discord time is still taking up the center of the web page, it’s just that now NVDA is able to recognize that it should automatically interact with that dialog. you can confirm this by pressing NVDA+CTRL+Space at any time and experiencing the results.